15 Popular Small Monkey Breeds

 Their most distinguishing characteristics are their stunning and brilliant (red, green, and brown) fur coat and bright eyes.

-Guenons also have charming small snout-like and spherical noses.
-These monkeys mainly reside in West African deep woods.
+Guenons also have charming small, snout-like, and spherical noses.
+These monkeys mainly reside in deep woods in West Africa.

 This species consumes vegetables, fruits, and leaves.
 They can readily commute in the jungle because of their long arms and slim legs.